get-bridge/muss/README.md

 # Secrets

-Service definitions can specify secrets to be loaded by external commands.
+Module definitions can specify secrets to be loaded by external commands.

 The project configuration defines aliases that simplify the usage and define commands that setup the environment
 (for example, logging in to vault and returning the token).

-When a service config is chosen that includes secrets:
+When a module config is chosen that includes secrets:

 - the setup commands are executed and the environment is populated
 - the individual secret commands are then run and added as environment variables